-Select both Surfaces defining the bolt and drag and drop the surface mesh dataset Plane Stress Quads from the Treeview onto the selected features.
+• Select both Surfaces defining the bolt and drag and drop the surface mesh dataset Plane Stress Quads from the Stress Quads from the selected features.

 Modifying the mesh on the bolt

 A new line mesh is required for the lines representing the surfaces of the bolt.